gatsbyjs/gatsby/docs/tutorial/part-zero/index.md

 ![](https://d2mxuefqeaa7sj.cloudfront.net/s_8FB0E402DCBE189CA26AEC8EB1B27767B46B544EF50AE1038B4299BF5C07AD38_1520482614025_gatsby-cli.gif)

-As before (when we checked our Node.js install), the `gatsby --version` should return a version number. `--help` shows different commands available to you, now that the gatsby-cli is installed.
+As before (when you checked your Node.js installation), the `gatsby --version` should return a version number. `--help` shows different commands available to you, now that the gatsby-cli is installed.

 ## Generate a new site with “Hello World”